 The entire application and supplemental information must be uploaded electronically to the CCRB’s SharePoint system.

 - Be registered in the State of Missouri as a not-for-profit (501 c3) or governmental agency and classified as being in good standing.

 - Submit the agency’s annual independent financial audit.

-- Receive at least twenty-five percent (25%) of its funds from sources other than funds distributed pursuant to this Article.
-These other sources may be public or private, but no more than one-half (1/2) of these other sources may include contributions of goods or services, including materials, commodities, transportation, office space or other types of facilities or personal services;
+- Receive at least twenty-five percent (25%) of funds from sources other than funds distributed the Community Children’s Services Fund.
+These other sources may be public or private, but no more than one-half (1/2) of these other sources may include contributions of goods or services, including materials, commodities, transportation, office space or other types of facilities or personal services.

-- Require that services be provided by the agency regardless of race, religion, national origin, sex, gender or age; and
+- Require that services be provided by the agency regardless of race, religion, national origin, sex, gender or age.